Creating Brave is about

 "The Arts and Healing” program has proven to be an invaluable adjunct to our therapies here.
 The participants feel energized, engaged, hopeful and able to truly articulate the effects that the entire experience has had on them.
 The finished products- all pieces of art- are lovely tributes to each individual and their respective journeys- profound symbols of the human spirit and resilience of mankind.
 Heidi has the gift of being able to open those doors to the heart for each person and empowers each and every one of them to stand, to be, and say “This is who I am now.”

 A Creating Brave eCourse is the perfect gift for any occasion.

 More than an art class, Creating Brave offers your loved one the joy of discovering their own unique creativity; a chance to meet others in a warm, enthusiastic, and supportive community; and the catharsis needed to overcome life's challenges and disruptions.

 Instead of a material gift, give the gift of experience — the chance to learn something new and make lasting memories.

 Join Our Newsletter

-Be notified as soon as future course registrations open and get exclusive access to our free mini-courses!
+Be notified as soon as new courses become available and get exclusive access to our free mini-courses!